reuters-graphics/style/packages/color/CONTRIBUTING.md

 # Contributing

+Colors schemes are kept as CSV files in this repo, which are then imported into a custom library and rendered to SCSS files.

-### Changing colors or SCSS variables
+### Changing schemes

-1. Change colors or SCSS variables within one of the CSVs in the `schemes/` directory.
+1. Change colors within one of the CSVs in the `schemes/` directory.

-2. Rebuild and publish the package from the root of `style` with lerna.
+2. Rebuild and publish the package from the root of `style` with [lerna](https://lerna.js.org/).

   ```
   $ lerna run build